Andrew Cavendish, 11th Duke of Devonshire: Family

-Marriage
+Marriage and children

 In 1941, the then Lord Andrew Cavendish married The Honourable Deborah Freeman-Mitford (31 March 1920 – 24 September 2014), youngest daughter of David Freeman-Mitford, 2nd Baron Redesdale, and one of the Mitford sisters, in the Priory Church of St Bartholomew-the-Great, Smithfield, London.

-Four of the couple's seven children died soon after birth, and the Duke's extramarital affairs became public after he appeared as a witness at a burglary trial and was forced to admit, under oath, that he was on holiday with one of a series of younger women when the crime occurred at his London home.

-The Duke, however, claimed that much of his marriage's success was due to the Duchess's tolerance and broadmindedness.
-The Duchess, as châtelaine, was largely responsible for the success of Chatsworth as a commercial endeavour.

-Issue

-Devonshire and his wife had seven children, three of whom died in infancy.
+Devonshire and his wife had seven children, four of whom died in utero or in infancy.
 The three surviving children were a son, Peregrine Cavendish, 12th Duke of Devonshire, and two daughters, Lady Emma Cavendish and Lady Sophia Topley.